CobayaSampler/cobaya/docs/sampler_mcmc.rst

 .. note::

-   The ``proposal`` size for a certain parameter should be close to its **conditional** posterior, not it marginalized one, since for strong degeneracies, the latter being wider than the former, it could cause the chain to get stuck.
+   The ``proposal`` width for a parameter should be close to its **conditional** posterior, not its marginalized width.
+For strong degeneracies the latter can be much wider than the former, and hence it could cause the chain to get stuck.
+   Underestimating a good proposal width is usually better than overestimating it: an underestimate can be rapidly corrected by the adaptive covariance learning, but if the proposal width is too large the chain may never move at all.

 If the distribution being sampled is known have tight strongly non-linear parameter degeneracies, re-define the sampled parameters to remove the degeneracy before sampling (linear degeneracies are not a problem, esp. if you provide an approximate initial covariance matrix).